willfaught/willfaught.github.io/content/blog/2015-07-25-wealthfront-silicon-valley-tech-at-wall-street-prices.md

 >Wealthfront loves to paint itself as the anti-Wall Street, but it exploits the same achilles heel as its Manhattan cousins: Many people don't have an intuitive grasp of the magic of compound interest, and so they certainly haven't internalized the tyranny of compound fees.
 >
->Then let us be clear: A 30-year old who invests $100,000 in his retirement with Wealthfront "for less than a night at the movies” will likely pay the company over $100,000 in fees by his 75th birthday.
+>Then let us be clear: A 30-year old who invests $100,000 in his retirement with Wealthfront "for less than a night at the movies" will likely pay the company over $100,000 in fees by his 75th birthday.
 >
 >If he sets aside additional money from his salary over that time period — say, $15,000 per year — the fees could come to half a million or more.
 Still less than a night at the movies, assuming you also had to produce the movie.
 >